Broiler industry: Canada

 The Canadian Food Inspection Agency (CFIA), is a Federal Government Agency tasked with regulating food safety, animal and plant health, to set standards and carry out enforcement and inspection.
 Activities range from the inspection of federally registered meat processing facilities to border inspections for foreign pests and diseases, to the enforcement of practices related to fraudulent labelling.
 The CFIA also verifies the humane transportation of animals, conducts food investigations and recalls, and performs laboratory testing and environmental feeds.

-The Canadian On-Farm Food Safety Recognition Program is administered by the CFIA and helps national industry associations develop and implement robust food safety programs.
-Several key industries have science-based, credible programs consistent with the Hazard Analysis Critical Control Points (HACCP, "hass ap") standards.
+The Canadian On-Farm Food Safety Recognition Program is administered by the CFIA and helps national industry associations develop and implement food safety programs.
+Several key industries have science-based, programs consistent with the Hazard Analysis Critical Control Points (HACCP, "hass ap") standards.